google/mathfu/Documentation/src/Building/BuildingAndroid.md

 ### Building

-Each GooMath project for Android has an associated `AndroidManifest.xml` file and `jni` subdirectory.
+Each MathFu project for Android has an associated `AndroidManifest.xml` file and `jni` subdirectory.
 For samples, `AndroidManifest.xml` contains details about how to build an Android package (apk).
-For libraries, such as GooMath and vectorial, the `AndroidManifest.xml` file informs the `ndk-build` tool that the directory contains NDK makefiles under the `jni` subdirectory.
+For libraries, such as MathFu and vectorial, the `AndroidManifest.xml` file informs the `ndk-build` tool that the directory contains NDK makefiles under the `jni` subdirectory.

-The following [Android NDK][] projects live in the GooMath directory tree.
+The following [Android NDK][] projects live in the MathFu directory tree.

--   `GooMath/` - rules for building GooMath and android.
+-   `MathFu/` - rules for building MathFu and android.
--   `GooMath/Unittests` - Unittests for the gmath library.
+-   `MathFu/Unittests` - Unittests for the mathfu library.

 To build an [Android NDK][] project: